ElhaiAgassi/CPP-CARDSWAR/README.md

 To see examples of the class in action, refer to `Demo.cpp`.

 ## TDD
-In the current step I implemented very basic skeleton of the game the tests. it made according the TDD approached.
+#### In the current step I implemented a very basic skeleton of the game (include not work/finished classes) and the tests of the game.
+It made according the TDD development approache.

 TDD is a software development approach that involves writing automated tests before writing any actual code.
 The process typically involves the following steps: